 For emergency medical and for inpatient hospital care, the population should report to the local hospital emergency service, 1823 College Avenue, 785-776-3322.

 For non-emergent general or specialty care, the population should contact a local physician's office or clinic.

 Health Center and University Administrative personnel shall make efforts to secure as soon as possible, a temporary location, which would provide a safe, secure and otherwise appropriate environment for the re-establishment of services to the student, so as to minimize the inconvenience to the population served.

 All university faculty/staff members and University student employees, working in Manhattan, experiencing work related injuries must report to the health care facility contracted for Worker's Compensation care.
-The State Self Insurance Fund currently has a contractual arrangement with Mercy Regional Health Center for treatment of job related accidents if it is:
+The State Self Insurance Fund currently has a contractual arrangement with the local hospital for treatment of job related accidents if it is:

-life threatening - go to the Emergency Department - Mercy Regional Health Center on College Avenue
+life threatening - go to the Emergency Department - on College Avenue

-non-life-threatening - go to Mercy West on Seth Child Avenue.
+non-life-threatening - go to Occupational Health office on Seth Child Avenue.

 Any questions regarding the contents of the foregoing policies and procedures for this chapter should be directed to the Director's Office, Lafene Health Center.